How to Set Up a Coffee Lab: Equipment & Solutions | Coffee Pro Direct

 Why Choose Coffee Pro Direct

-At Coffee Pro Direct, we provide complete coffee lab solutions with professional-grade equipment designed for accuracy, reliability, and ease of use.
+At Coffee Pro Direct, we provide complete coffee lab solutions from the Sample PRO 100 and lab equipment packages to full PRO Solutions turnkey setups.
+16+ years of experience.
+700+ customers.
+50+ countries.
 Our team offers guidance on setup, usage, and maintenance, ensuring that every coffee lab can deliver consistent, high-quality results.
-Choosing Coffee Pro Direct means partnering with experts who understand the science behind exceptional coffee and can support your goals in both speciality and commercial settings.
+Choosing Coffee Pro Direct means partnering with experts who understand the science behind exceptional coffee and can support your goals in both specialty and commercial settings.

 Conclusion